 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A 911 Operator is to move to a higher paying state like DC.
-Right now, the highest paying states for 911 Operators are DC, NV, CA, WA and OR.
+One of the easiest ways to increase your salary as a Police, Fire and Ambulance Dispatcher is to move to a higher paying state like CA. Right now, the highest paying states for 911 Operators are CA, AK, WA, MN and OR.

-3 other factors that can increase your salary as A 911 Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Police, Fire and Ambulance Dispatcher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other 911 Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other 911 Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.